civetweb/civetweb/docs/UserManual.md

 Installation
 ----

-On Windows, UNIX and Mac, the civetweb stand-alone executable may be started from the command line.
+On Windows, UNIX and Mac, the CivetWeb stand-alone executable may be started from the command line.
-Running `civetweb` in a terminal, optionally followed by configuration parameters (`civetweb [OPTIONS]`) or a configuration file name (`civetweb [config_file_name]`), starts the web server.
+Running `CivetWeb` in a terminal, optionally followed by configuration parameters (`CivetWeb [OPTIONS]`) or a configuration file name (`CivetWeb [config_file_name]`), starts the web server.

-For UNIX and Mac, civetweb does not detach from the terminal.
+For UNIX and Mac, CivetWeb does not detach from the terminal.
 Pressing `Ctrl-C` keys will stop the server.

-On Windows, civetweb iconifies itself to the system tray icon when started.
+On Windows, CivetWeb iconifies itself to the system tray icon when started.
-Right-click on the icon pops up a menu, where it is possible to stop civetweb, or configure it, or install it as Windows service.
+Right-click on the icon pops up a menu, where it is possible to stop CivetWeb, or configure it, or install it as Windows service.

 When started without options, the server exposes the local directory at [http](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) port 8080.
-Thus, the easiest way to share a folder on Windows is to copy `civetweb.exe` to this folder, double-click the exe, and launch a browser at [http://localhost:8080](http://localhost:8080).
+Thus, the easiest way to share a folder on Windows is to copy `CivetWeb.exe` to this folder, double-click the exe, and launch a browser at [http://localhost:8080](http://localhost:8080).
 Note that 'localhost' should be changed to a machine's name if a folder is accessed from other computer.

-When started, civetweb first searches for the configuration file.
+When started, CivetWeb first searches for the configuration file.
 If configuration file is specified explicitly in the command line, i.e.
-`civetweb path_to_config_file`, then specified configuration file is used.
+`CivetWeb path_to_config_file`, then specified configuration file is used.
-Otherwise, civetweb would search for file `civetweb.conf` in the same directory the executable is located, and use it.
+Otherwise, CivetWeb would search for file `CivetWeb.conf` in the same directory the executable is located, and use it.
 This configuration file is optional.

 The configuration file is a sequence of lines, each line containing one command line argument name and the corresponding value.
 Empty lines, and lines beginning with `#`, are ignored.
-Here is the example of `civetweb.conf` file:
+Here is the example of `CivetWeb.conf` file:

     document_root c:\www
     listening_ports 80,443s
-    ssl_certificate c:\civetweb\ssl_cert.pem
+    ssl_certificate c:\CivetWeb\ssl_cert.pem

 When a configuration file is used, additional command line arguments may override the configuration file settings.
 All command line arguments must start with `-`.

-For example: The above `civetweb.conf` file is used, and civetweb started as `civetweb -document_root D:\web`.
+For example: The above `CivetWeb.conf` file is used, and CivetWeb started as `CivetWeb -document_root D:\web`.
 Then the `D:\web` directory will be served as document root, because command line options take priority over the configuration file.
-The configuration options section below provides a good overview of the Civetweb features.
+The configuration options section below provides a good overview of the CivetWeb features.

 Note that configuration options on the command line must start with `-`, but their names are the same as in the config file.
 All option names are listed in the next section.
 Thus, the following two setups are equivalent:

     # Using command line arguments
-    $ civetweb -listening_ports 1234 -document_root /var/www
+    $ CivetWeb -listening_ports 1234 -document_root /var/www

     # Using config file
-    $ cat civetweb.conf
+    $ cat CivetWeb.conf
     listening_ports 1234
     document_root /var/www
-    $ civetweb
+    $ CivetWeb

-Civetweb can also be used to modify `.htpasswd` passwords files:
+CivetWeb can also be used to modify `.htpasswd` passwords files:

-    civetweb -A <htpasswd_file> <realm> <user> <passwd>
+    CivetWeb -A <htpasswd_file> <realm> <user> <passwd>

-Unlike other web servers, civetweb does not require CGI scripts to be located in a special directory.
+Unlike other web servers, CivetWeb does not require CGI scripts to be located in a special directory.
 CGI scripts can be anywhere.
 CGI (and SSI) files are recognized by the file name pattern.
-Civetweb uses shell-like glob patterns.
+CivetWeb uses shell-like glob patterns.
 Pattern match starts at the beginning of the string, so essentially patterns are prefix patterns.
 Syntax is as follows: